Chloe-sys/PMS/README.md

 # PMS
-A script used in Parking Management System
+A script used in Parking Management System to enable cars to enter in a parking